rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 |deprecated|bool|Deprecation status to set for the skill

-### ▸ `editColony(string memory _metadata)`
+### ▸ `editLabbo(string memory _metadata)`

-Called to change the metadata associated with a colony.
+Called to change the metadata associated with a labbo.
 Expected to be a IPFS hash of a JSON blob, but not enforced to any degree by the contracts

 **Parameters**